sdntgnsh/doc-rag/README.md

-Note: will work only on windows with power point installed(we will add better handling later)
+Note: for ppt files will work only on windows with power point installed(we will add better handling later)

 make .env file in root and fill with your api based on .env.example python -m venv venv